 2. An even stronger focus on culture & ethics

-A combined Columbia and Duke University study, found that a focus on figures over people can encourage unethical behavior.
-Shiva Rajgopal of Columbia University explained, “Our research provides systematic evidence - perhaps for the first time - that effective cultures are less likely to be associated with short-termism, unethical behavior or earnings management to pad quarterly earnings.”
+A combined Columbia and Duke University study, found that a focus on the bottom line at the detriment of people, can encourage unethical behavior.
+Shiva Rajgopal of Columbia University explained: “Our research provides systematic evidence - perhaps for the first time - that effective cultures are less likely to be associated with short-termism, unethical behavior or earnings management to pad quarterly earnings.”

-In the last few years, culture has been in the top or top 3 positions of importance for HR and executives.
-Perhaps, what these scandals have revealed is that creating a strong ethical work culture cannot be done with a surface level view of the organization alone, but with deeper company-wide input.
+In the last few years, company culture has been in the top 3 priorities for HR and executives.
+What these scandals have revealed is that creating a strong, ethical, company culture cannot be done with a surface level view of the organization alone.
+It needs deeper, company-wide input.
 As a result, finding ways of collecting honest employee feedback about business practices will be an important challenge for HR in 2017.

-What’s being realized now is that it’s not simply about getting rid of outdated systems, but designing a strong alternative and leading a thorough and inclusive transition process.
-This trend will see HR spend more time on data collection and change management in order to successfully redesign and transition their companies towards a modern performance management system.
+What people have come to realize is that it’s not simply about getting rid of outdated systems, but designing a strong alternative and leading a thorough and inclusive transition process.
+This trend should see HR spend more time on data collection and change management in order to successfully redesign and transition their companies towards a modern performance management system.

 4. Decoupling performance from pay

-One primary issue these companies have come across is what to do about pay.
+A primary issue these companies have come across, is what to do about pay.
 The departure from the traditional annual performance review has left this question up in the air.
 Should those which have switched to continuous and/or peer-based systems continue to make compensation decisions in the same way?
 How can it be calculated in companies that have taken the extra step of ditching ratings?

-It is now widely believed that linking performance management to compensation will actually hinder the intended purpose of ditching the annual review: to create a more learning based approach with increased feedback conversations.
-There are five trends that companies are now following to decouple pay from performance management.
+It is now widely believed that linking performance management to compensation would hinder the intended purpose of ditching the annual review, which was to create a more continuous learning-based approach.
+Here are five trends that companies are following to decouple pay from performance management.

 5. Re-designing traditional practices to fit the modern workforce